samuel-hunter/mstrings/README.md

 By default, M-strings are read in "literal-block mode", where newlines are read as literal newlines.
-Prefixing a string with a `>` sets the reader to "folding-block mode", where multiple lines in the string are folded into one
+Prefixing a string with a `>` sets the reader to "folding-block mode", where multiple non-empty lines are folded into one, joined by spaces:
-line:

 ```lisp
 * (princ #M>"The quick brown fox